substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/dispatchables-and-events.md

 }
 ```

-As you can see in the above snippet, we use:
+As you can see in the above snippet, we use attribute macro:

 `#[pallet::generate_deposit(pub(super) fn deposit_event)]`